qalab-dev/code-challenge-solution/README.md

 By default, Replit runs the `dev` script, but you can configure it by changing the `run` field in the [configuration file](#.replit).
 Here are the vite docs for [serving production websites](https://vitejs.dev/guide/build.html)

+# Installation

+1. Clone the repository
+2. Run npm install to install the dependencies
+3. Run npm run dev to start the development server
+4. Run npm run storybook to start the storybook server
+5. Run npm run test to run the tests

 # Tech Challenge

 Create cricket player app